 Bird watchers anticipate spring migration like kids anticipate Christmas.
 Looking forward to first-of-year species helps us make it through the bleak days of late winter.
 But when does spring migration actually start?

-For the past 35 years, I’ve lived and watched birds in the lower Midwest—southern Ohio and southern Indiana.
+Since 1982, I’ve lived and watched birds in the lower Midwest—southern Ohio and southern Indiana.
 If you live in New England, the Great Plains, the Rockies, the Pacific Northwest, the Southwest, or the South, your spring birding experience will probably be quite different in terms of the species and/or timing of their return.

 Sandhill cranes and some waterfowl start heading north in February, but in mild winters, they might not have made it very far south.
 They frequently overwinter in southern Indiana.
 American woodcocks migrate to the southeastern tier of states for the coldest months, but start turning up in their breeding territory by mid- to late February.
 A true sign of spring is hearing the nasal peent of a courting American woodcock, and, at least in the lower Midwest, that usually starts in late February.

 By early March, we start looking for the first tree swallows to return, soon followed by the first purple martins.
 Another early audible sign of spring is the feebee of an eastern phoebe, which usually happens in early March.
 By late March, I’ll be keeping my eyes open for hermit thrushes as they pass through, and for Savannah sparrows to return.
 March is also a month to look for rusty blackbirds—at least where I live.
 They’re not here too long in the spring, eager to get back to the boreal forest and make more rusty blackbirds.